Turning Negative Energy into Positive Solutions

-As New Zealanders, we may not yet know the course we are taking in the coming years, however what we do know is that it is going to be one of change.
+We may not yet know the course we are taking in the coming years, however, what we do know is that it is going to be one of change.
 Financial challenges, natural disasters, elections and pandemics, they all have an impact on our lives and our businesses.

-This particular client was a business owner and had been experiencing a good run of things for several months.
+One of my many business owner clients had been experiencing a good run of things for several months.

-However, at a particular consult, he started out by saying “What I would like to do today is to deal with the fact that my company is about to go through a 3 month slow-down period.
-I’d like to look at ways I can manage this inevitable downturn.”
+However, at the start of one consulting session, he told me “Today I want to deal with the fact that my company is about to go through a 3-month slow-down period.
+I’d like to explore ways I can manage this inevitable downturn.”

-After my asking him why he would want to create a downturn in his business for the next three months, he responded by saying that everyone in his industry knew that the next three months were the down part of the cycle.
-It always occurred, there was no avoiding it, he just had to deal with it the best he could.
+My immediate question for him was why would he want to create a downturn in his business for the next three months?
+He told me that everyone in his industry knew that the next three months were the down part of the cycle.
+It always occurred and there was no avoiding it.
+He just had to deal with it the best he could.

-I suggested for him to explore what things may look like if he didn’t buy in to what others thought, perceived or took as inevitable truth, and instead intentionally created a different reality for himself and his company during these months.
-We explored some different thinking that he could apply, and he began to focus on this type of thinking rather than focusing negatively.
+I suggested he explore how things might look if he didn’t buy into what others thought, perceived or took as inevitable truth.
+Instead, I invited him to create a different reality for himself and his company during these months.
+We applied flipside thinking to focus him away from the negativity of his industry colleagues and competitors.

-As a result, he began to generate new ideas and see opportunities he had never previously noticed.
-In fact, he discovered ideas and possibilities that others in his industry had always overlooked.
-He thought of new pathways of doing business and saw gaps in the market during these cyclical periods.
+As a result, he was able to generate new ideas and see opportunities for his business he had never previously noticed.
+In fact, he discovered possibilities that his competitors had always overlooked.
+He thought of new ways to do business and saw gaps in the market during these cyclical periods.

-As a result, he was not only able to avoid the period of downturn for his company, but instead his company experienced some of the best results in its history over those three months.
+With this strategy, he was able to avoid the ‘inevitable’ period of downturn for his company.
+Instead, his company experienced some of the best results in its history over those three months of historical downturn.